Optimizing Data-driven Causal Discovery Using Knowledge-guided Search: Introduction

 \section{Introduction}

 Causal discovery (CD) deals with unfolding the causal relationships among entities in a system.
-The causes and their corresponding effects are inferred from data, and represented using a causal graph that consists of nodes representing domain variables, and arrows indicating the direction of the relationship between those variables.
+The causes and their corresponding effects are inferred from data, and represented using a \textit{causal graph }that consists of nodes representing domain variables, and arrows indicating the direction of the relationship between those variables (\cite{hasan2023survey}).
+Causal graphs are often represented using a Directed Acyclic Graph (DAG) to visually depict the causal relationships between variables.
+These graphs help clinicians and researchers identify which factors influence patient outcomes, thereby facilitating more effective interventions and personalized treatment plans (\cite{yang2013causal}, \cite{sanchez2022causal}).
+For example, causal graphs can illustrate how lifestyle choices, genetic conditions, and environmental factors contribute to the development of a particular disease.
+This understanding is crucial for developing preventive measures and targeting therapies that address the root causes of diseases rather than just the symptoms.
 There exist different approaches to discover the causal structure from data among which the constraint-based (\cite{PC}, \cite{rfci}) and score-based approaches (\cite{chickering2002optimal}, \cite{SGES}) are the most prominent ones.
 Constraint-based approaches perform a series of conditional independence tests to find the causal relationships from data.
 Whereas, the score-based approaches search over the space of possible graphs to find the graph that best describes the data.
-Often, these approaches use a search process such as a greedy, A*, or any other heuristic search (\cite{domainA_star}) combined with a score function such as BIC, AIC, MDL, BDeu, etc. (\cite{meek2013causal}) to score all the candidate graphs.
+Often, these approaches use a search process such as greedy, A*, and other heuristic searches (\cite{domainA_star}) combined with a score function such as BIC, AIC, MDL, and BDeu (\cite{meek2013causal}) to score all the candidate graphs.
 The final outcome is one or more causal graphs with the highest score.